Brissett gets in sync to lead Colts past Browns 31-28

-Quarterback Jacoby Brissett completed 9 of 12 passes for 206 yards and a touchdown during the first 30 minutes, and T.Y.
-Hilton caught five first-half passes for 145 yards, including a 61-yard touchdown pass with 5:14 remaining in the second quarter that pushed the Indianapolis lead to 21-7.
+Brissett completed 9 of 12 passes for 206 yards and a touchdown during the first 30 minutes, and Hilton caught five first-half passes for 145 yards, including a 61-yard touchdown pass with 5:14 remaining in the second quarter that pushed the Indianapolis lead to 21-7.

 Brissett also ran 5 and 7 yards for opening-half touchdowns, and Frank Gore ran 4 yards for a touchdown with 2:41 to play in the second quarter, giving the Colts a commanding 28-7 lead.